 Getting out of your hotel room to find fresh food regularly isn’t always an option.
-Whether you are settling in for a manuscript-writing-binge, quarantining due to getting sick while traveling, hunkering down for a few days in a hotel room, or just trying to avoid eating alone in a hotel restaurant or the high prices of room service or food delivery, it’s not unusual for people to find themselves looking for easy-to-prepare food to make in hotel rooms.
+Whether you are settling in for a manuscript-writing-binge, quarantining due to getting sick while traveling, hunkering down for a few days in a hotel room, trying to avoid eating alone in a restaurant or the high prices of room service or food delivery, it’s not unusual for people to find themselves looking for easy-to-prepare food to make in hotel rooms.

 Today’s grocery stores have a huge variety of foods that can be easily prepared with the basic appliances found in most standard hotel rooms (for this article, we will assume a mini-fridge, a microwave, and a coffee maker)

 In this article, I’ll discuss a few ways to hack a hotel room into a kitchen.
 With a bit of smart shopping on the front end- and some ingenuity in preparation- you can eat well even in a basic hotel room.